ChefKissInc/SMCRadeonSensors/README.md

 A [VirtualSMC](https://github.com/Acidanthera/VirtualSMC) plug-in that provides temperature readings for AMD GPUs.

+The SMCRadeonSensors project is Copyright © 2023-2024 ChefKiss.
+The SMCRadeonSensors project is licensed under the `Thou Shalt Not Profit License version 1.5`.
+See [`LICENSE`](https://github.com/ChefKissInc/SMCRadeonSensors/blob/master/LICENSE).

 Supports AMD dGPUs starting with the `Radeon HD 7000` series up to the `RX 6000 series` and all `Vega` (GCN 5/Raven ASIC) iGPUs.

 Requires `macOS 10.14` or newer, [Lilu](https://github.com/Acidanthera/Lilu) and [VirtualSMC](https://github.com/Acidanthera/VirtualSMC).

-The SMCRadeonSensors project is licensed under the `Thou Shalt Not Profit License version 1.5`.
-See [`LICENSE`](https://github.com/ChefKissInc/SMCRadeonSensors/blob/master/LICENSE).

-## AMD GPU temperature and macOS

-Apple stopped reporting the temperature since the `Radeon VII`. `Vega 10` and older can still report the temperature using external tools.

 ### Credits